Riding the Wave of the Few – Mid Year 2024 Review

 For a lot of companies, it doesn’t make a darn bit a difference.
 We’ve owned Airbus for many, many years.
 That is notionally a French company.
 The global demand for wide-body aircraft is not going to change, no matter the composition of the French government.
 We’ve owned Total for several years now.
 There was not a lot of oil in France last time I checked.
 I don’t see big changes for those businesses.

-We have leaned in to the French sell off a little bit to the sell-off and added to a couple positions.
+We have leaned in to the French sell off a little bit and added to a couple positions.

 If you look at risk measures in Europe, investors typically look at sovereign risk pricing (how much more yield you have to pay on French bonds versus German bonds – German bonds are the European standard).